Malouma: Albums and bands

 Malouma's first album, Desert of Eden was released by Shanachie Records in 1998.
 When it was produced, she felt that the traditional elements were taken out during production, resulting in "bland electronic pop", though it received good reviews from JazzTimes.
 In the early 2000s, she began working with a group called the Sahel Hawl Blues made up of ten young Mauritian musicians of different ethnic origins (Moor, Fula, Toucouleur, Sonike, Wolof and Haratin), demonstrating her desire to overcome racial differences.
 In so doing, she was also able to extend music based on the traditional string instruments of the Moors to include the beat of the djembe, the darbouka, and the bendir frame drum.
 Led by Hadradmy Ould Meidah, the group supported her desire to modernize traditional music, making it more accessible to the wider world.
 They toured with her in 2004 and 2005 and worked with her on her second album, Dunya (Life), which sought to reclaim her musical heritage.
 Produced by Marabi Records in 2003, the album contained twelve songs which blended harps, lutes and skin drums with electric guitar and bass, and traditional genres like serbat, which usually focuses on a single minor chord, with jazz.

-Malouma's album, Nour (Light), was released in France on March 8, 2007 in celebration of International Women's Day.
+Malouma's album, Nour (Light), was released in France on March 8, 2007, in celebration of International Women's Day.
 Produced by Marabi/Harmonia Mundi, it featured a broad mix of music from lullabies to dance music.
 Malouma's singing was supported by a group of fifteen studio musicians on a variety of electronic and traditional instruments.
-Reviews were mixed, but the CD ranked as number 14 on the World Music Charts Europe by September 2007.
+Reviews were mixed, but the CD ranked as number 14 on the World Music Charts Europe by September 2007, and her fusion of "ear-catching melodies native to the Maghreb" and Western genres was well received.
 After a hiatus from music to focus on politics, Malouma relaunched her musical career on October 5, 2014.
 Dressed in a blue toga, she presented her new album, Knou, at a special event, appearing on stage for the first time since her election seven years earlier.
 She chose to call it "Knou", which is the name of a dance usually performed by women in western Mauritania.
 The album focused on traditional dancing melodies, but bridged generations by adding modern twists.
 Weaving jazz, rock and reggae rhythms, into the traditional songs, it was well received.